-Some individuals find purpose in their career and have no desire to stop working.
+Individuals who find purpose and fulfillment in their career might never desire to stop working.
 That’s perfectly fine and respectable.
 You can continue working and be financially free – the two are not mutually exclusive.

 Even if you have no desire to stop working, I still believe that financial freedom is beneficial.
 At the very least, saving enough to reach “temporary freedom” can provide peace of mind.
 There is always a possibility that your job could be eliminated, or your life circumstances change, or any number of concerns that might be partially remedied by financial freedom.

 Another group of individuals is somewhat indifferent about work.
 If you fall into this group, you probably don’t love work, and it’s not your burning passion, but it’s tolerable and it pays the bills.
 There are good days and bad days, but the overall trend might be described as neutral and necessary.

 In this situation, your desire to achieve financial freedom should be inversely related to your disdain for work.
 If you find yourself increasingly unhappy at work, you should work harder to increase your saving rate because financial freedom will allow you to change careers or quit the rat race altogether.